LLNL/sundials/doc/arkode/guide/source/Usage/ARKStep_c_interface/Relaxation.rst

 ==================

 This section describes user-callable functions for applying relaxation methods with ARKStep.
-For more information on relaxation Runge-Kutta methods see :numref:`ARKODE.Mathematics.Relaxation`.
+For more information on relaxation Runge--Kutta methods see :numref:`ARKODE.Mathematics.Relaxation`.

 Enabling or Disabling Relaxation